mitchpaulus/dotfiles/README.md

 *  EDITOR: ~~Vim~~Neovim, I've made the switch.

-*  TERMINAL: Alacritty for the most part.
-Sometimes Kitty, since it can make use of the ligatures in Fira Code.
-Also has nice transparency.
+*  TERMINAL: Alacritty for the most part on Linux.
+Windows Terminal in WSL.

 *  SHELL: Bash, default shell.
 Though looking into zsh.